 - Sauerkraut Balls, a favourite appetiser from the state’s Polish influences

 - Cleveland-Style Barbecue is a local twist on the all-time favourite barbecue

 - Cincinnati Chili is spaghetti topped with chilli and shredded cheese

 11. Stay On Top Of Your Relocation By Starting A Mover’s Checklist

 A mover’s checklist is a simple but effective practice you can incorporate into your moving process to ensure you are on top of things.
 It might sound tedious initially, but trust us when we say you’ll be glad you did.

-Just list down all of the elements involved in your move, from documentation, packing needs, items you will bring, sell, or donate, emergency information, and more.
+Just list down all of the elements involved in your move, from documentation, packing needs, items you will bring, sell, or donate, emergency information, international insurance, and more.
 Just take a few minutes and list them down.